ygdes/miniMAC_5L/docs/info.md

 IMPORTANT: This custom circuit and protocol is not at all compliant or even compatible, even remotely linked to any 802.3 standard.
 It's all explained and detailed on Hackaday at https://hackaday.io/project/198914

 This unit works on 16-bit data, which are scrambled with a 17th bit for data/control framing (C/D).
-The 18-bit result is suitable for sending to a (custom) PHY for serialisation and line coding.
+The 18-bit result is suitable for sending to a (custom) PHY (see https://hackaday.io/project/203186 ) for serialisation and line coding.
 This unit combines two sophisticated circuits:

 - The term "gPEAC" means "generalised Pisano with End-Around Carry", a class of PRNG/scrambler/checksum that uses different mathematics than Galois-based LFSR.
 The gPEAC18 unit is a modular additive-based scrambler-checksum that combines the 17 bits and creates an extra check bit.